 16% | Percentage of annual salary for high-turnover, low-paying jobs (earning under $30,000 a year).
 The cost to replace a $10/hour retail employee would be $3,328.

 20% | Percentage of annual salary for mid-range positions (earning $30,000 to $50,000 a year).
 The cost to replace an employee who makes $40,000 would be around $8,000.

 213% | Percentage of annual salary for highly educated and experienced positions.
 For example, the cost to replace a $100,000 employee is $213,000.

 Want more call center insights?
-Check back next month when we take a deeper dive into the six ways to engage your employees to align your call center reps with your brand.
+Check back next month when we take a deeper dive into six engagement strategies that help improve your call center culture.
 Your customers will thank you.